 The habanero adds some extra spice, and can easily be adjusted to increase the spiciness or decrease the spiciness based on your flavor preferences!

-If you’re looking for another classic, homemade salsa, check out my homemade salsa recipe.
+If you’re looking for more salsa recipes, check out my homemade salsa recipe, mango corn salsa or healthy pineapple salsa!

 What You’ll Need